logingood/logingood.github.io/_posts/2016-05-14-netns-and-cni.markdown

 Then we can execute our CNI plugin that will create an interface, assign IP address, mask and gateway.
 This all happens by means of golang library which is the part of CNI project [github.com/containernetworking/cni/pkg/ip](https://github.com/containernetworking/cni/tree/master/pkg/ip).
 Library itself uses [github.com/vishvananda/netlink](https://github.com/vishvananda/netlink), which is golang implementation of ```ip tools```.

-Finally the script conects network namespace of the first container to the new one, where all settings already configured and linked inside Root namespace in the way which is defined by particular CNI plugin:
+Finally the script connects network namespace of the first container to the new one, where all settings already configured and linked inside Root namespace in the way which is defined by particular CNI plugin:
 {% highlight bash %}
 docker run --net=container:$contid $@
 {% endhighlight %}

 ## CNI configuration and binaries

-CNI configuration is stored in ```/etc/cni/net.d/``` and you should name your files with preceeding priority (e.g. 10,20) and .conf (e.g. /etc/cni/net.d/10-mynet.conf) extension.
+CNI configuration is stored in ```/etc/cni/net.d/``` and you should name your files with preceding priority (e.g. 10,20) and .conf (e.g. /etc/cni/net.d/10-mynet.conf) extension.
 Here is the example of the configuration format that I used for [BaGPipe CNI plugin](https://github.com/murat1985/bagpipe-cni):
 {% highlight json %}
 {
   "name": "mynet",